nirajkale/pynetwork/README.md

   ### Important Updates:

-  Due to some name conflict in pypi, i had to change the name the library from "pynet" to "pynetwork"
+  Due to some name conflict in pypi, i had to change the name of the library from "pynet" to "pynetwork"

   ### Abstract